tamersp25/docs/docs/developer/adapters/README.md

 }
 ```

-*Note:* Although a schema cannot be modified, Veritone supports adding a subset of Custom Fields to the query.
+> Although a schema cannot be modified, Veritone supports adding a subset of Custom Fields to the query.

 ### Payload and Environment Variables